-On a nationwide survey of residential neighborhoods, analysts at the property data site Zillow came up with a ranking of the twenty best cities to go trick-or-treating in the United States.
+On a nationwide survey of residential neighborhoods, analysts at the property data site Zillow came up with a ranking of the 20 best cities to go trick-or-treating in the United States.

-San Jose was ranked #2 on the list, second only Philadelphia.
+San Jose was ranked #2 on the list, second only to San Francisco.

 What Makes a Good Neighborhood for Trick-or-Treating?